 The recent news of the cancellation of the whole Vault Festival 2022 is undoubtedly a big blow to both fringe theatre performers and audiences.

 This post is the first in a series highlighting shows and companies who should have played during the eight-week run.
-Of the 600 shows on offer, I will pick out forty for you to look out for in the future.
+Of the 600 shows on offer, I will pick out some for you to look out for in the future.

 First up, Lavender – Holly Fitzpatrick.
 Described as “a vibrant, outrageous two-handed about growing up queer in a crisis-ridden world”.
 After positive responses at the Exeter Fringe, this will be on at the Exeter Phoenix and Theatre Royal Plymouth in February. @play_lavender

 Next, Who Murdered My Cat? – Roann McCloskey.
 Postponed twice at the festival, this is “fearless and inquisitive storytelling about being a mixed heritage, queer woman who grew up in 1990s Wembley”.
 Currently seeking a new home. @romeister8

 Dead Positive – Lights Down Productions, looks at “what goes on behind the curtain if you are a death professional, and where do you go to when you die?”
 This is Hannah Kennedy’s second full-length play.
 Currently seeking a new home. @DeadPosPlay

 My next pick is Kids – Lynsey Cullen.
 “A queer female couple’s journey to have a baby, based on comic true life conversations over their 10 year rekationship”.
 Hoping to come back soon. @KIDS_theplay

 Away from straight drama, Earth to Kurt – Volume Club is “a grunge rock’n’ roll comedy musical”.
 Seen at the Fringe Futures Festival at the Pleasance Theatre last year. @volume_club